grantjw/text_analysis_proj/eda_fold1/README.md

 # Overview
 * Conduct data cleaning/exploratory data Analysis(EDA) on Wesleyan Media Project (WMP) tracking data.
-* There are largerly two parts to this section:
+* There are largerly two parts to this section (each section has its own data cleaning in the r code):
 1) Using the tracking data to create plots for each level of races by each year.
 2) Creating a descriptive statistics chart